 Syd Saylor was born Leo Sailor in Chicago.
 He lost his father (a traveling engineer) in the 1906 San Francisco earthquake, and took up an acting career after finishing high school in order to help support his family.
 He spent several years as a stage comedian in various Midwestern theatrical troupes until his uncle (a former member of Mack Sennett’s stock company) encouraged him to try his luck in Hollywood.
 Saylor arrived on the West Coast in 1926, and soon landed the leading role in a series of silent comedy shorts for Century Film Studio.
 These two-reelers (the “Let George Do It!” series) provided Saylor with steady work throughout the 1920s, although he found time to play occasional supporting parts in contemporary features.
 The series ended in 1929, and Saylor moved on to a new series of sound comedy shorts at Universal.
 This series, which ended in 1930, proved his last starring venue; he would spend the rest of his career as a comic character actor, typically playing small but noticeable bits in both A and B features.
 Occasionally, however, he would take a featured role as a comic sidekick in a B-film or in a serial; one of his first large sound-era parts was in the 1934 Mascot cliffhanger The Lost Jungle.

 The Lost Jungle, a colorful and enjoyable cliffhanger, starred famed animal trainer Clyde Beatty as himself, and featured Saylor as his publicity agent Larry Henderson.
 En route to Asia to capture animals for Beatty’s circus, the heroes suffered a dirigible crash and found themselves trapped on an uncharted island well-stocked with dangerous fauna.
 Beatty and Saylor encountered a scientific expedition that had landed on the island, and helped the ship’s captain and his daughter battle both the island’s wildlife and the ship’s mutinous, treasure-crazed crew.
-Although Saylor mugged cartoonishly when confronted by the lions, tigers, and bears that inhabited the island, he also made his character seem savvy enough to carry lengthy action sequences on his own.
+Although Saylor mugged cartoonishly (and , of course, waggled his Adam’s apple) when confronted by the lions, tigers, and bears that inhabited the island, he also made his character seem savvy enough to carry lengthy action sequences on his own.
 He also handled his wise-cracking dialogue with aplomb, delivering a lively performance that contrasted nicely with the inexperienced Beatty’s more low-key acting.

 Mascot cast Saylor in a second serial before the year was out.
 Mystery Mountain, an exciting modern-day Western chapterplay, pitted cowboy star Ken Maynard against a masked villain called the Rattler, who was setting a freight-wagon company and a railroad against each other in order to retain possession of a secret mountain gold mine.
 Saylor played Breezy Baker, an energetic reporter who assisted Maynard throughout the serial, and actually discovered the Rattler’s secret mine before the hero did.
-Like Lost Jungle, Mystery Mountain allowed Saylor plenty of opportunities to be heroic as well as funny, while his comic material was better than it had been in Jungle–particularly a scene in which he tries to discover a suitable hat among a group of captured rustlers and a routine in which he tried to handled a refractory team of horses.
+Like Lost Jungle, Mystery Mountain allowed Saylor plenty of opportunities to be heroic as well as funny, while his comic material was better than it had been in Jungle–particularly a scene in which he attempted to discover a suitable hat among a group of captured rustlers and a routine in which he tried to handled a refractory team of horses.

 After playing sidekick to Bob Steele in a handful of mid-1940s PRC B-westerns, Saylor settled permanently into small roles for the rest of the 1940s.
 The 1950s found him working in both features and television, appearing on The Adventures of Superman, The George Burns and Gracie Allen Show, Maverick and many other shows; he also played the famed Bozo the Clown for a time on live local TV.
 His final screen appearance was in a low-budget independently-produced horror film called The Crawling Hand, which was released not long after Saylor passed away in Hollywood in 1962.